Getting colds

 Raynaud’s Phenomenon

-Another condition that flares up in cold weather is Raynaud’s Phenomenon, a common condition in which the blood vessels under your skin go into a temporary spasm in reaction to the cold, cutting off normal blood flow.
+Another condition that can flare up in cold weather is Raynaud’s Phenomenon, a common condition in which the blood vessels under your skin go into a temporary spasm in reaction to the cold, cutting off normal blood flow.
 This is not a joint problem, but it affects the fingers and toes often making them painful.

 Other symptoms of Raynaud’s include:

-• numbness
+• numbness,

-• pins and needles
+• pins and needles,

 • difficulty moving the affected area; your fingers and toes may also change colour.